Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Although visa approval is tighter, it also helps select genuine international students, making the US study environment clearer," Mr. Thang further analyzed.

-STUDYING IN AUSTRALIA , CANADA , UK IN THE NEW SITUATION
+STUDYING IN AUSTRALIA , CANADA , ASIA IN THE NEW SITUATION

-Regarding the opportunity to study in Australia, Ms. Huong Nguyen, Director of Admissions at the Australian Institute of Higher Education (AIH) in Vietnam, informed that a characteristic of this country is that there are different "closed - open" periods for international students.
-In the current "closed" period, the total number of applications for student visas in the field of higher education has decreased significantly, from 1,000 applications/month at its peak, to now only more than 200 applications/month, according to data from the Australian Department of Home Affairs .
+Regarding the opportunity to study in Australia, Ms. Huong Nguyen, Director of Admissions at the Australian Institute of Higher Education (AIH) in Vietnam, informed that a characteristic of this country is that it has different "open - closed" periods for international students.
+In the current "closed" period, the total number of applications for student visas in the field of higher education has decreased significantly, from 1,000 applications/month at the peak, to now only more than 200 applications/month, according to data from the Australian Department of Home Affairs .

 According to Ms. Huong, the positive news is that the acceptance rate for student visas in this field is very high.
-In 2025, the acceptance rates were 86.64%, 84.55%, 94.25% in January, February, and March, respectively.
-This fact shows that DHS still has open doors to Australian universities, as long as they are well prepared in English, finance, and "genuine student" (GS) statements.
+In 2025, the acceptance rate was 86.64%, 84.55%, 94.25% in January, February, and March, respectively.
+This fact shows that DHS still has open doors to Australian universities, as long as they are well prepared in English, finance, and "genuine student" (GS) reports.

 If you are still hesitant, DHS can choose to study joint training programs between Australian and Vietnamese schools to save costs, improve English skills and learn more about the field of study.